JustUtahCoders/meeting-notes/README.md

 # meeting-notes
 Notes from group meetings.

+## 3/9/2019
+Joel and Tucker met with Leonel Nieto to further discuss the CRM for Comunidades Unidas.
+Joel showed him progress on deploying the CRM to AWS via Elastic Beanstalk.
+Joel also showed Leonel how to boot up the local environment and create database migrations for it.
+Next step is to meet again with Luis, Leonel, and Vicky to get
+Wix access so that we can create a subdomain for the CRM on cuutah.org.
+Additionally we'll need a CU account on AWS for billing.

+## 3/5/2019
+Joel met with Leonel Nieto to show him a proof of concept demo of what we could build for Comunidades Unidas.
+We decided to use AWS so that we could use the $2,000 credit that CU has for being a nonprofit.

+## 2/27/2019
+Joel met with Luis Garza and Vicky Fuentes at Comunidades Unidas.
+It was decided that we would help build a CRM for Comunidades Unidas, starting with a client intake form.
+The purpose of the CRM will be to organize information and to be able to report on what services Comunidades is providing to donors.
+Next step is to meet with Leonel Nieto, who is a board member at CU who is fairly technical and has already started work on a database schema.

 ## 2/24/2019

 Joel, Tucker, and I met yesterday and then Joel and I met again today to work on Docket Reminder stuff and a couple other things.
 Here's an update on those meetings.